-During its annual dinner, ASA recognized several individuals who have given generously of their time and company resources in support of the industry and fisheries conservation.
+During the Summit, ASA recognized three individuals who have given generously of their time and company resources in support of the industry with the association’s highest awards.

 Lifetime Achievement Award

 ASA’s most prestigious award was presented to long-time ASA member and industry leader, Dave Bulthuis, vice president, Industry Relations and